FrancescaAnd/MammoCAD/README.md

 ## 1. About the project
 This is the repository for the implementation of a complete Computer-Aided Detection and Diagnosis (CADe/CADx) system for mammogram analysis.

-The CAD pipeline follows this structure:
+It implements:
 - A mass detection stage, performed through YOLOv8 model
 - An instance segmentation stage, performed throug YOLOv8-seg model
 - A ResNEt-based classification